logo

 Abstract

-Human interleukin-1β (hIL-1β) is a pro-inflammatory cytokine implicated in various diseases.
-While hIL-1β-directed antibodies have shown clinical benefits, an orally available low-molecular-weight antagonist remains elusive.
-This research describes the discovery of a low-molecular-weight hIL-1β antagonist that blocks its interaction with the IL-1R1 receptor.
-Optimized from a low-affinity fragment, compound (S)-2 exhibits single-digit micromolar activity in various assays.
-X-ray analysis reveals an allosteric mechanism involving a novel binding site on hIL-1β.
-The compound effectively antagonizes hIL-1β function in cells, including primary human fibroblasts, suggesting its potential for therapeutic development.
+Human interleukin-1β (hIL-1β) is a pro-inflammatory cytokine involved in many diseases.
+While hIL-1β directed antibodies have shown clinical benefit, an orally available low-molecular weight antagonist is still elusive, limiting the applications of hIL-1β-directed therapies.
+Here we describe the discovery of a low-molecular weight hIL-1β antagonist that blocks the interaction with the IL-1R1 receptor.
+Starting from a low-affinity fragment-based screening hit, it’s receptor based optimization resulted in a compound (S)-2 that binds and antagonizes hIL-1β with single-digit micromolar activity in biophysical, biochemical, and cellular assays.
+X-ray analysis reveals an allosteric mode of action that involves a hitherto unknown binding site in hIL-1β encompassing two loops involved in IL-1R1/hIL-1β interactions.
+We show that residues of this binding site are part of a conformationally excited state of the mature cytokine.
+The compound antagonizes hIL-1β function in cells, including primary human fibroblasts, representing the relevance of this discovery for future development of hIL-1β directed therapeutics.

 Publisher